fuulish/PyASPC/README.md

 Create an instance of the ASPC class by providing initial data, predictor-chain length, and a corrector function.
 The latter takes the predicted data as initial guess, performs one iteration, and then returns the final solution at this step.
-This can then be used to, e.g., propagate equations of motion, which would yield the next step that can be fed into the ASPC instance.
+This can then be used to, e.g., integrate equations of motion, which would yield the next step that can be fed into the ASPC instance.

 For a basic example see tests/functionality.py or moody/tests.py